Table of Contents

 Well if it’s not an MD5 digest then what is it?!

-For multipart uploads the ETag is the hex MD5 digest of each part’s binary MD5 digest concatenated together, followed by the number of parts separated by a dash.
+For multipart uploads the ETag is the MD5 hexdigest of each part’s MD5 digest concatenated together, followed by the number of parts separated by a dash.

 E.g. for a two part object the ETag may look something like this: